Skip to main content

 What Are the Effects on Other Metabolic Markers?

 A comprehensive assessment of a therapeutic protocol requires looking beyond a single biomarker.
-The of an individual is a complex interplay of various factors.
+The metabolic health of an individual is a complex interplay of various factors.
 Clinical trials with Tesamorelin have revealed a pattern of effects on lipid profiles that complements its benefits in fat distribution.
 The table below summarizes the typical changes observed in key metabolic markers during Tesamorelin therapy, based on pooled data from clinical studies.

 Summary of Metabolic Marker Changes with Tesamorelin Therapy